Hugius/FabiEngine3D/doc/TERRAIN_EDITOR.md

 - All terrains will be saved in `~\projects\<your_project>\data\terrain.fe3d`.
 - You can create/edit/delete terrains.
-- Every created terrain can be placed in a scene.
+- Every created terrain can be placed in a world.
 - Each terrain is generated with a height map.

 ## 2. Controls